Quantum differential equation solvers: limitations and fast-forwarding: Limitations

 The goal of quantum state discrimination is to distinguish two quantum states $\ket{\psi}$ and $\ket{\phi}$ with large overlap.
 Standard results from the information-theoretic perspective show that, in order to distinguish two states with a constant average probability of error, the copies of required states scale at least linearly in terms of the infidelity between two states~\cite{Helstrom1969,Montanaro2008}.

 Here we study a different scenario to perform state discrimination with stronger assumptions.
 Let $O_{\psi}$ and $O_{\phi}$ be two oracles such that $O_{\psi} \ket{0} = \ket{\psi}$ and $O_{\phi} \ket{0} = \ket{\phi}$.
-Suppose that we are consistently given one of the two oracles, and we aim at determining which one is given.
-Then a general algorithm with query access can be illustrated as in~\cref{fig:circuit_amplifier}.
+Suppose that we are consistently given one of the two oracles, and we aim to determine which one is given.
+Then a general algorithm with query access can be illustrated as in~\cref{fig:circuit_amplifier} (see, e.g.,~\cite{BuhrmanDeWolf2002,HoyerSpalek2005} for a detailed review of the query model).
 Here a generic circuit is decomposed into layers and segments based on whether the operation depends on the oracles to be determined or not.
 Specifically, in~\cref{fig:circuit_amplifier}, $U_1, \cdots, U_{q+1}$ are unitaries which are independent of the choice of $\ket{\psi}$ and $\ket{\phi}$, and can be a composition of several unitary evolutions and gates. $O$ is the given oracle, either $O_{\psi}$ or $O_{\phi}$, and its inverse and controlled versions are also accessible.
 The algorithm alternatively applies $U_j$ and $O$, its inverse or controlled versions.
 After all the unitary evolutions, some projection measurements are performed over the ancillas to get a desired output quantum state in the working registers.
-Here $O$ can be applied to or controlled by any register, $U_j$ are arbitrary unitaries independent of the states to be determined, and the measurements are postponed without loss of generality thanks to the principle of deferred measurement.
+Here $O$ can be applied to or controlled by any register, $U_j$ are arbitrary unitaries independent of the states to be determined, and the measurements are postponed without loss of generality thanks to the deferred measurement principle~\cite{NielsenChuang2000}.
 Therefore~\cref{fig:circuit_amplifier} represents a generic quantum algorithm using the oracle $O$ to output another quantum state.

 Let $\rho_u$ be the output state with $O_u$.
 For two quantum states $\ket{\psi}$ and $\ket{\phi}$ such that $|\braket{\psi|\phi}| \geq 1-\epsilon$, we call a quantum algorithm an \emph{amplifier} if the outputs $\rho_{\psi}$ and $\rho_{\phi}$ can be obtained with constant probability and have $\Omega(1)$ trace distance.
 We claim that the query complexity of an amplifier must have some lower bound, since the quantum state discrimination can be solved with the help of an amplifier as illustrated in~\cref{fig:Lower_bound_amplifier}.
 Specifically, with the given oracle $O$, we perform the amplifier to get the output state $\rho$ and perform the standard state discrimination technique over the output states.
 This is an alternative approach to distinguish $\ket{\psi}$ and $\ket{\phi}$, and therefore should be more expensive if the overlap between $\ket{\psi}$ and $\ket{\phi}$ is larger.
 Meanwhile, the cost of determining the output states $\rho_{\psi}$ and $\rho_{\phi}$ takes $O(1)$ time since they have at least $\Omega(1)$ trace distance.
 This implies that the complexity of the amplifier must be high.